cartheur-voice/pocketsphinx-decoder/README.md

-# pocketsphinx-decoder
+## pocketsphinx-decoder

-A scoped project to detect spoken input and output to text
+A scoped project to detect spoken input and output to text.